-I think the governmental agencies more listen to who they are normally working with, and we are working normally more closely with the Ministry of the Environment and not so much with the Ministry of Business and other interest organization have it in the other way around, and because of that they are maybe not so focused on the environmental protection.
-And you can also say that another argument is that a lot the proposals from our side, the Green Chamber or the green organization is proportionally depending on the finance and money.
+"I think the governmental agencies listen more to who they are normally working with, and we are working normally more closely with the Ministry of the Environment, and not so much with the Ministry of Business and other interest organisations have it in the other way around, and because of that they are maybe not so focused on the environmental protection.
+And you can also say that another argument is that a lot of the proposals from our side, the Green Chamber or the Green organisation, is proportionally depending on finance and money.
 And the business proposals are something which maybe could earn money.
-Or you could extract resources from the sea. and you could earn money and that could be an input to business and so on.
+Or you could extract resources from the sea and earn money, which could be an input to the business.
 So, it's not so costly as our proposal, so that's another reason for why they may be listening more to other arguments,"